-In Germany, West German Working Lines are KKL2 that means they are permitted to breed, but not recommended.
+In Germany, West German Working Lines are KKL2 meaning they are permitted to breed, but not recommended.
 They must get Schutzhund title first before they can reproduce.

-It’s such a demanding test that only a few dogs are able to pass.
+It’s such a demanding test that only a few German Shepherds are able to pass.

 Great Dog for Sport Competition

-Today, aside from being police and detective dogs, these dogs are also used for sports competition.
+Today, aside from being police and detective dogs, these dogs are also used for sports competitions.

 It shouldn’t come to surprise that they often become the champion in many sports competitions held around the world, especially when you look at the rigorous tests that they have to pass to enter the race.